bakiguher/Inspection_of_concrete_with_CNN/README.md

         Learning rate patience=3
         tensorboard

 After 35 epocs accuarcy stabilised.
+Results were impressive.
+The reason is data used here is very clean.

 ![Epoch-Accuracy](visuals/ep-acc.png)